agoldberglab/GettingStarted/README.md

 ## Duke Compute Cluster quick start
 DCC user guide (lots of useful info here on how to get started): https://rc.duke.edu/dcc/dcc-user-guide/

+Getting an account:
+- Here is the self service portal where a lab point-of-contact can add or manage DCC users: Research Toolkits (https://rtoolkits.web.duke.edu).

 To SHH onto the DCC:
 - ssh netid@dcc-login.oit.duke.edu
 - Multifactor authentication is now required for all logins, on and off campus.